Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Features Extraction

 \subsection{Physiological Features}

-Two categories of physiological features: (a) raw features and (b) changed-score features are extracted from the $500$ ms segments.
-The presented approach uses change-score features as the input physiological feature representation.
+Two categories of physiological features: (a) raw features and (b) changed-score features are evaluated.
+The presented best approach (i.e., \textit{PASAD}) uses change-score features as the input physiological feature representation.

-\paragraph{\textbf{\textit{Raw physiological features:}}} Following the previous studies \cite{partila2015pattern,salekin2017distant,kurniawan2013stress}, we consider the low-level descriptor (LLD) features: heart rate (HR), electrodermal activity (EDA), respiratory rate (RSP-rate), and respiratory amplitude (RSP-amp) from each $500$ ms segments (sections \ref{related-work} \& \ref{DATASET}).
-Six high-level descriptors (HLD) functionals: min, max, std, var, mean, and median are applied on the LLDs to extract the feature representation of each $500$ ms segment.
-In total, we extract $19\times24$ raw physiological features from the $5$ sec event detection window.
+\textbf{\textit{Raw physiological features:}} Following previous studies \cite{salekin2017distant,partila2015pattern}, we consider the low-level descriptor (LLD) features: HR, EDA, RSP-rate, and RSP-amp from each $500$ ms segments. $6$ high-level descriptors (HLD) functionals: min, max, std, var, mean, and median are applied on the LLDs to extract the feature representation of each $500$ ms segment.
+We extract $19\times24$ raw physiological features from the 5-sec window.

-\paragraph{\textbf{\textit{Change-score Features:}}} Following studies on \textit{CWS}'s physiological response \cite{sharma2022a,jones2017executive}, we extract change-scores of HR, EDA, RSP-amp, and RSP-rate LLD features from each $500$ ms segment.
+\textbf{\textit{Change-score Features:}} Following studies on \textit{CWS}'s physiological response \cite{sharma2022a,jones2017executive}, we extract change-scores of HR, EDA, RSP-amp, and RSP-rate LLD features from each $500$ ms segment.
 Change-scores are the differences between the $500$ ms physiological signal segments in different speech conditions from the same individual’s avg. physiological signal in the baseline (i.e., resting) condition.
 In this study, the differences (i.e., change-scores) are measured by two matrices: cosine similarity and the euclidean distance.
-For each of the four LLD features HR, EDA, RSP-amp, and RSP-rate, we calculate two difference measures, totaling eight change-score features extracted from each $500$ ms segment.
+For each of the four LLD features HR, EDA, RSP-amp, RSP-rate, we calculate two difference measures, totaling eight change-score features extracted from each $500$ ms segment.
 We extract $19\times8$ change-score features from the $5$ sec window.

 An individual may have an above-average physiological response (e.g., HR, EDA) in the baseline condition.
 However, a classifier trained on raw physiological features would be unaware of such exceptions and infer the individual's neutral state as a stress state.
 The change-score features eliminate such biases.
+A detailed discussion of change-score feature extraction is in Appendix \ref{appendix:feature}.